tobikaleigh/laravel-actions/README.md

 $order->runAction('cancel');
 ```

-# Even dispatch to a queue for longrunning tasks
+# Dispatch to a queue for longrunning tasks

 You can dispatch any action to the [Laravel Queue](https://laravel.com/docs/queues).
 Extend the `QueueableAction`.